How Much Does Leaf Removal Cost in 2026?

 Pro Cost vs. DIY Cost

 You can remove leaves yourself if you’ve got the energy and motivation.
 It’s not a difficult task, but it’s important to note that this can be physically demanding work.
-So, if you’re not up for a workout, we recommend hiring someone else to do it for you.
+So, if you’re not up for a workout, we recommend hiring a leaf removal pro to do it for you.

 You can remove leaves using a rake, which costs around $25, or a leaf blower or a leaf vacuum, which cost around $150.
 The chances of straining your back while using a blower and a vacuum are lower than with a rake.